cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 The acknowledgement returned from the remote chain is defined as arbitrary bytes in the IBC protocol.
 This data may either encode a successful execution or a failure (anything besides a timeout).
-There is no generic way to distinguish the two cases, which requires that any client-side packet visualizer understands every app-specific protocol in order to distinguish the case of successful or failed relay.
+There is no generic way to distinguish the two cases, which requires that any client-side packet visualiser understands every app-specific protocol in order to distinguish the case of successful or failed relay.
 In order to reduce this issue, we offer an additional specification for acknowledgement formats, which [SHOULD](https://www.ietf.org/rfc/rfc2119.txt) be used by the app-specific protocols.